CalSol/Devops-FW/README.md

     - `scons -c` will clean all built targets.
 Or, if you prefer to be sure by nuking it from orbit, delete the `build/` directory.
     - You can build specific files (or directories) with `scons <your/target/here>`.

+#### Flashing with OpenOCD and CMSIS-DAP dongles via SCons
+_SCons has build targets that invoke OpenOCD to flash hardware.
+These will automatically (re)compile all dependencies as needed._

+1. You can see a list of all top-level build targets using:

+    ```
+    scons --list
+    ```

+    This includes both the binary targets (like `datalogger`) as well as the flash targets (like `flash-datalogger`)
+1. "Build" the flash target:

+    ```
+    scons flash-<target>
+    ```

+    (replacing `target` with the name of target - so you'd run something like `scons flash-datalogger`)
+    - If all worked well, you should see something ending with:

+      ```
+      ** Programming Started **
+      auto erase enabled
+      Warn : Verification will fail since checksum in image (0x00000000) to be written to flash is different from calculated vector checksum (0xfdff47b6).
+      Warn : To remove this warning modify build tools on developer PC to inject correct LPC vector checksum.
+      wrote 8192 bytes from file build/datalogger.elf in 1.080895s (7.401 KiB/s)
+      ** Programming Finished **
+      scons: done building targets.
+      ```

+    - If the CMSIS-DAP dongle isn't connected to your computer, you would see an error like:

+      ```
+      Error: unable to find CMSIS-DAP device
+      Error: No Valid JTAG Interface Configured.
+      scons: *** [build\flash-datalogger] Error -1
+      scons: building terminated because of errors.
+      ```

+    - If the target board isn't connected, you might see an error like:

+      ```
+      in procedure 'program'
+      in procedure 'init' called at file "embedded:startup.tcl", line 495
+      in procedure 'ocd_bouncer'
+      ** OpenOCD init failed **
+      shutdown command invoked

+      scons: *** [build\flash-datalogger] Error -1
+      scons: building terminated because of errors.
+      ```

 #### Flashing with OpenOCD and CMSIS-DAP dongles
+_This section is keps as a reference only, as to what the SCons flash targets do under the hood.
+You should use the SCons flash targets from the above section._

 1. Ensure the built binaries (`.bin` files) are up to date by invoking `scons`.
 1. Do a sanity check by launching OpenOCD with the interface and target configuration: